estherpark514/Atlanta-Food-Finder/readme.md

 ## Folder Structure

-### `accounts`
-- **Description:** Contains all the user authentication backend components

-### `static`
-- **Description:** Includes static files like stylesheets

-### `templates`
-- **Description:** Contains all HTML files used in the project

 ### `Atlanta-Food-Finder`
 - **Description:** The main application of the project.
 This is where the core functionality of the app is implemented

+### `templates`
+- **Description:** Contains all HTML files used in the project

+### `static`
+- **Description:** Includes static files like stylesheets

+### `accounts`
+- **Description:** Contains all the user authentication backend components

 ## HTML Pages

 Feel free to rename the HTML file if you need to, and just give the team a heads-up so we can update the backend.
 You can also delete any comments in the file if that helps.

 We might add more HTML pages as we go along.
-If you add make new files, you can update the README, but if the names are clear enough, you don't have to.
+If you make new files, you can update the README, but if the names are clear enough, you don't have to.
 The README is here to give the team a quick overview of the project structure before we all dive into coding.

 ### `register.html`
 - **Purpose:** Signup page for new users.